HecFranco/devops-fundamentals/01_breve_introduccion_linux_bash/01_tareas_comunes.md

 ```

-__less__ gives us some tools, while we're in it, to navigate the file. __Shift G__ will jump us to the very end and __g__ will take us back to the top.
-Another thing we can do with less is we can search in the file easily.

-If you're at the top, you can do __/__.
-Let's say we want to see how many times _yarn_ is used.
-We enter, it jumps and highlights each of these matches.
-To exit it, we do Q, and that takes us back to our normal bash screen.

 __less__ nos da algunas herramientas, mientras estamos dentro de su contexto, para navegar dentro del fichero. __Shift G__ nos lleva al final del fichero y __g__ nos devuelve al principio.
 Otra de las cosas es hacer `high light` de contenido dentro del fichero.

 Si estamos al comienzo del fichero podemos hacer __/yarn__ y resaltara ese termino.
 Para salir __q__.